 Outsourcing the right way

 That doesn’t necessarily mean it’s a quick fix solution, and great outsourcing does require some thought.
-“Don't outsource something just because you don't want to do it," says Jim Lanzalotto, principal at Scanlon Louis, a marketing and strategic outsourcing company.
+“Don't outsource something just because you don't want to do it," says Jim Lanzalotto, principal at Scanlon Louis, a marketing and strategic it software outsourcing company.
 "Sometimes there are things you don't want to do but they are important to your core business."

 The key to successful outsourcing is working out what your core services are as a business, and the tasks that directly relate to these.
 These, often, are things that you should keep in-house.